Charging Infrastructure Procurement and Installation

 Utilities and Other Partners

-EV sales remain strong, according to Argonne National Laboratory.
-Because of this, utilities play an important role in supporting the projected future growth of charging infrastructure and managing energy efficiency optimization for charging stations and the electrical grid.
-Utilities can mitigate grid impacts by offering managed charging (also called smart charging).
+According to sales data from Argonne National Laboratory, EV purchases continue to increase.
+Due to the increasing number of EVs on the road, utilities play an important role in supporting the projected future growth of charging infrastructure and managing energy efficiency optimization for charging stations and the electrical grid.
+It is important to engage with utilities early in the infrastructure planning process.
+Utilities can provide in-depth analysis of power availability and capacity for infrastructure planning and mitigate grid impacts by offering managed charging (also called smart charging).
 This allows a utility to remotely control EV charging by increasing, decreasing, or turning off charging to help meet the needs of the grid.
 In addition, utilities can offer incentives or unique ownership models for charging equipment and installation.
+Use the U-Finder tool to identify your utility partners, get their contact information, and learn about their EV charger installation efforts.

-During the planning and procurement process, site hosts may also choose to engage their local Clean Cities coalition, and state and local governments for advice.
+During the planning and procurement process, site hosts may also choose to engage their local Clean Cities and Communities coalition and state and local governments for advice.

 For more information on charging infrastructure and electric utilities, see the Edison Electric Institute’s Electric Transportation website, the Smart Electric Power Alliance’s Transportation Electrification website, and Atlas Public Policy’s EV Hub.